European Open (disc golf)

 The European Open is a PDGA-sanctioned major disc golf tournament held in Nokia, Finland.
 The first European Open was held in 2006 on the Epilä course, in Tampere.
 In 2011, the tournament was relocated to Nokia, 15 kilometres outside Tampere.
-The reigning champions are Eagle McMahon in the open division and Paige Pierce in the female division, both of whom are from the United States.
+The reigning champions are Gannon Buhr in the mixed pro open division and Kristin Tattar in the female pro open division.
+Buhr is from the United States, while Tattar represents Estonia.